-Cloud Computing Certifications have been talked about a lot in the last half a decade.
+Cloud Computing Certifications have been talked about a lot in the past decade.
 Many people wonder if a Cloud Computing Certification is worth it or not?
-In this article, we will discuss if a cloud certification should be pursued or not, and what are the benefits of getting certified, what you should be wary of.
+In this article, we will discuss if a cloud certification should be pursued or not, what are the benefits of getting certified, and what you should be wary of.

 Following pointers will be covered in this article:

 - What Is Cloud Computing?